 There’s no technical definition of cluster feeding, but it can start as early as 2 days old, and happens when babies feed for shorter amounts of time than usual, and more often.
 This can mean as frequently as every half hour, though it can be longer.
 For breastfeeding moms, cluster feeding can also involve a lot of comfort-sucking between feeds.

 When and why do babies cluster feed?

 There’s no way to confirm for sure why cluster feeding happens, but it’s thought to be a way for babies to signal that they’re about to go through a growth spurt, and will need more milk.
 Feeding patterns generally seem to support this idea.
-Cluster feeding is common in a baby’s first few weeks of life, but as she grows, she becomes more and more likely to only cluster feed before or during a growth spurt.
+Cluster feeding is common in a baby’s first few weeks of life, but as he grows, he becomes more and more likely to only cluster feed before or during a growth spurt.